Skip to main content

 Subjects

-• Visual Cognition | year II and III of first level programmes| year I and II of second level programmes| the field of Media Art
+• Visual Cognition (year II of long-cycle Master's studies; year II and III of first level programmes; year I and II of second level programmes – the field of Media Art)

-• Scientific Issues in Art | year I of second level programmes | the field of Media Art
+• Scientific issues in art (year I of second level programmes – the field of Media Art)

-• Visual Cognition in Art and Science | Doctoral School
+• Visual Cognition in Art and Science (Doctoral School)

 Reading list

-1. Rudolf Arnheim, Myślenie Wzrokowe Christof Koch, Neurobiologia na tropie świadomości
+1. Rudolf Arnheim, Myślenie wzrokowe

 2. George Lakoff, Mark Johnson, Metafory w naszym życiu

-6. Walter Jackson Ong, Oralność i piśmienność.
+5. Walter Jackson Ong, Oralność i piśmienność.
 Słowo poddane technologii

-8. Bertrand Russell, Nasza wiedza o świecie zewnętrznym
+6. Bertrand Russell, Nasza wiedza o świecie zewnętrznym